 Along with imposing rules MADD has done a lot more.
 It made plan that had eight points which included checkpoint rules, laws regarding seat belts, prevention of impaired driving, strictness towards high risk drivers, safety funds, and reduction of underage drinking, increasing excise taxes and court monitoring.
 MADD tried to reduce the legal limit for alcohol contained blood, which was passed by congress from BAC 10 to BAC 8.
 In the VIP or the Victim Impact Panel, proposed by the MADD, the judges in the court let the DWI offenders hear the experiences of the drunk and drive victims or their relatives, related to the crashes.
 Many donate charity as volunteers to help the victims and the family, where as in many states, a fee is charged to attend the program.
 MADD received $5,547,693 for the victims from the Victim Impact Panel in the year 2010.
 It also proposed a Breath alcohol ignition interlock device which should be attached in the cars.

-MADD has brought many changes to the daily lives of people.
+MADD has brought many changes to the daily lives of people, as evidenced by Sacramento Bicycle Accident Attorneys.
 Because of such organization the risk of life has decrease a little as little changes makes big differences.
 Drivers have become more responsible and parents are stricter towards their children.
 Drinking and driving has lessened, but it still continues.
 MADD should also spread to other countries too.
 Their rules must be taught in schools and colleges because the future lies in the hands of youngsters and it will make them more responsible.